It Takes More Than .NET 5 to Make WPF Current

 Rethinking Your Release Cadence for WPF with .NET 5+

 If you are using WPF with .NET 5, now is the right time to consider how you deploy your application—especially if you are using a legacy MSI installer.
 While much of the buzz around .NET 5 has been around improving releases for web applications, Microsoft has brought along some desktop deployment options as well. .NET 5 supports ClickOnce and MSIX deployments, both options worth considering for WPF developers looking to increase their release cadence.
+(As of the end of March 2021, there are some new developments on this front for the upcoming .NET 6.)

 Microsoft brought ClickOnce into .NET 5 as a deployment option for WPF developers.
 It is possible that you already use ClickOnce, as it was originally a .NET Framework technology.
 But if Microsoft thinks it is a good enough deployment strategy, it's worth considering.